sigp/lighthouse/README.md

 Presently, the specification focuses almost exclusively on the beacon chain, as it is the focus of current development efforts.
 Progress on shard chain specification will soon follow.

+# Donations

+If you support the cause, we could certainly use donations to help fund development:

+`0x25c4a76E7d118705e7Ea2e9b7d8C59930d8aCD3b`